hesstry/splade_lora_ht/README.md

 [![weights](https://img.shields.io/badge/weights-splade-blue)](https://europe.naverlabs.com/research/machine-learning-and-optimization/splade-models/)

 ## What's New:
+* June 2024: Added the ability to use LoRA with SPLADE and provide various thresholding techniques in order to improve upon SPLADE's efficiency
 * November 2023: Better training code for SPLADE and rerankers training (e.g, cross encoders, RankT5) available; new models coming soon on github!
 * July 2023: We add the code for static pruning SPLADE indexes in order to reproduce [A Static Pruning Study on Sparse Neural Retrievers](https://arxiv.org/abs/2304.12702)
 * May 2023:  We add a new branch (based on HF Trainer) allowing training with several negatives : https://github.com/naver/splade/tree/hf